carab9/qt-ui-lr/README.md

 ## Technical Skills

-QtWidgets, QApplication, QMainWindow and QtCharts for UI display, regular expressions to parse co2.csv (regex), smart pointers, STL containers such as vector, and map, a few functions in C++ algorithm, linear regression algorithm.
+QtWidgets, QApplication, QMainWindow and QtCharts for UI display, regular expressions to parse co2.csv (regex), smart pointers, STL containers such as vector, and map, a few functions in STL algorithms, linear regression algorithm.

 ## Results